What the Options Market Tells Us About Cava Group

-This data can help you track the liquidity and interest for Cava Group's options for a given strike price.
+After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $60.0 and $130.0 for Cava Group, spanning the last three months.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Cava Group's whale activity within a strike price range from $60.0 to $130.0 in the last 30 days.
+Assessing the volume and open interest is a strategic step in options trading.
+These metrics shed light on the liquidity and investor interest in Cava Group's options at specified strike prices.
+The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to Cava Group's substantial trades, within a strike price spectrum from $60.0 to $130.0 over the preceding 30 days.

 Largest Options Trades Observed: